Skip to content

 ServicePurpose

-The web application handles all user interactions, while the Celery worker processes background tasks like AI conversations, scheduled tasks, and email handling.
+The web application handles all user interactions; the worker processes long-running and scheduled work.